adamcobabe/mrv/doc/source/usage.rst

 ==========
 As attributes are just describing the type and further meta information of data, their most interesting purpose is to create new attributes which can be customized to fully suit your specific needs.

-The following example will use facilities of Mrv to create a complex attribute.
+The following example will use facilities of MRV to create a complex attribute.
  * master ( Compound, Array )

   * String